woodslab/bacteriocin_search/README.md

     analysis/process_cluster_blast_output.Rmd

 This will assign clusters to hits, reassign clusters of split structural genes for bacteriocins, reassign clusters numbers (for clusters that were removed so that they are sequential), rename queries, and output clustered hits for analysis - clustered_hits.csv

+# Part 5: Snakefile_variation
+Activate conda environment and load environment files

+    conda activate snakemake2
+    snakemake -s Snakefile_variation --use-conda --conda-create-envs-only -j96

+It may be necessary to add the conda bin to the path so conda can activate the environments

+    export PATH="~/miniconda3/bin/:$PATH"
+Do dry run of pipeline to make sure everything is working

+    snakemake -n -s Snakefile_variation -c24

+Run pipeline

+    sbatch ./scripts/snake_batch_variation.sh

+### Define variation in enterocin A and bactericoin 43
+Each of these steps (except where indicated) were repeated for both enterocin A and bacteriocin 43.
+Different internal references were used for each bacteriocin.
+Bacteriocin 43: bwa_references/BL02040-1_assembly.fasta
+Enterocin A: bwa_references/PR46485-1-C1_assembly.fasta

+#### Step 1: Index reference
+Use BWA to index reference files
+#### Step 2: Map shortreads
+Use BWA to map shortread files to regions of interest for bacteriocins.
+Bacteriocin 43: Contig 7
+Enterocin A: Contig 2,  246177 - 256268
+#### Step 3: Identify and annotate variants
+Use freebayes to identify variants and snpEFF to annotate variants.
+#### Step 4: Identify and annotate insertion elements
+Use panISa to identify potential insertion elements.
+Then run ISFinder through script adopted from panISa to annotate variants (scripts/ISFinder_search.py)
+#### Step 5: Identify areas of low coverage (deletions)
+Use samtools to identify areas of low coverage as potential gene deletions
+### Step 6: Create IGV report
+Use IGV to output a read pileup map over bacteriocin regions of interest
+### Step 7: Get coverage (bacterioin 43 only)
+Use samtools to calculate coverage across the entire bac43 plasmid and across the bac43 genes

+# Part 6: Merge variations
+After manually inspecting IGV read pileups and confirming variants, use R to create a master list of variants, insertion elements, and deletions.

+    scripts/merge_variations_enterocinA.Rmd
+    scripts/merge_variations_bac43.Rmd

+For bacteriocin 43, isolates and variants were evaluated using three rules:
+1. Filter out isolates that have sparse coverage to plasmid (45% or greater mean depth across the plasmid and 55% or greater coverage)
+2. Split out positions that have split hits to the bac43 plasmid and other regions of the genome (DPtoRO < 0.2  (i.e. reads calling the reference allele make up less than 20% of the total reads mapped) and RO < 100 (i.e. less than 100 reads mapping to reference allele))
+3. Identify true variants to the bacteriocin 43 plasmid (percent identity greater than 99.5% unless bacteriocin 43 was identified in the BLAST search)